Optimal Consumption with Reference to Past Spending Maximum: Main Results

 Moreover, for any initial value $(X_0^*, H_0^*) = (x, h) \in \mathcal{C}$, the stochastic differential equation

 has a unique strong solution given the optimal feedback control $(c^*, \pi^*)$ as above. \end{cor}

 Based on Corollary \ref{value_function_primal}, we can readily obtain the next result of the asymptotic behavior of the optimal consumption-wealth ratio $c_t^*/X_t^*$ and the investment amount $\pi^*_t$ when the wealth is sufficiently large.
-The proof is given in Section \ref{otherproofs}. \begin{cor} For $0<\lambda<1$, as $x\leq x_{\text{splg}}(h)$, we consider the asymptotic behavior along the boundary curve $x_{\text{splg}}(h)$ as $x,h\rightarrow+\infty$, and we have
+The proof is given in Section \ref{otherproofs}. \begin{cor} For $0<\lambda<1$, as $x\leq x_{\text{lavs}}(h)$, the asymptotic behavior of large wealth $x\to+\infty$ is equivalent to $\lim_{h\to+\infty} x_{\text{lavs}}(h)=+\infty$ thanks to the explicit expression of $x_{\text{lavs}}(h)$ in \eqref{x3-def}.
+We then have that

 As the wealth level gets sufficiently large, the optimal consumption is asymptotically proportional to the wealth level that $c_t^{*}\approx rX_t^{*}$ and the optimal investment converges to a constant level that $\pi^{*}_t\approx (\mu-r)\frac{(1-\lambda)^{r_1-1}}{r\beta\sigma^2}$.
-That is, the investor will only allocate constant amount of wealth into the risky asset and save most of the wealth into the bank account. \end{cor}
+That is, the investor will only allocate a constant amount of wealth into the risky asset and save most of his wealth in the bank account. \end{cor}